NLP Memory Manipulation - Change the Content of your Memories

 Custom States

 Maybe you should check the article on NLP state management elsewhere on the site and create yourself a custom state.
-Put something like playfullness in to prevent you being too serious about the whole thing.
+Put something like playfulness in to prevent you being too serious about the whole thing.
 Playing around with different states is really cool and a good way to build some flexibility into your behaviors.

 Chris Harrison, UK